 On top of this, workers would get an extra public holiday during the year, he added.

-Brother Kettledas said the agreement would mean that most workers would get a nine percent increase - at the minimum 20c an hour and at the maximum 58c an hour.
+Brother Kettledas said the agreement would mean that most workers would get a nine percent increase - at the minimum 20c an hour and renchment,' he said.